databricks/delta-live-tables-notebooks/cdc-from-snapshot-demo/README.md

 *Note*: The minimum version of Databricks CLI required is `Databricks CLI v0.208.2`.
 You can run `databricks -v` to check the CLI version.

+Note: `databricks bundle run` command runs the job and waits for it to finish.
+If you want to run all of them, you'll need to run each `databricks bundle run` command in the new terminal.

+You can always go to the Databricks `Workflows` page and click `Jobs`and find the job .
+You can either trigger the run manually or scheduled them to run hourly.

 ```bash
 to run the demo with **Hive Metastore**, run the following commands from the root of the repo:
 ```bash